Mountain Men (TV series): Synopsis

 George Michaud, a fur trapper, camps along the Snake River and Teton Range in Idaho.

 Charlie Tucker, a fur trapper, resides near Great North Woods in Ashland, Maine.
 He often partners with Jim Dumond.

 Kyle Bell, a game hunter and outfitter by trade, runs his hunts over 45,000 acres of rugged landscape and resides in New Mexico's Cimarron Valley with his ten-year-old son, Ben.

 Morgan Beasley resides in the Alaska Range with his partner Margaret Stern.
 Both are licensed bush pilots.

-Jason Hawk lives with his family near The Ozarks in Arkansas.
-He is a master blacksmith and owner of Jason Hawk's Outlaw Forge Works.
+Jason Hawk lived with his family near The Ozarks in Arkansas.
+He was a master blacksmith and owner of Jason Hawk's Outlaw Forge Works.
+Jason died on January 28, 2025 at the age of 50 after battling cancer.
+His wife, Mary Fricchione, has carried on his blade-making legacy alongside his son, Kamui.

 Preston Roberts died from complications due to cancer at age 60 on July 24, 2017.
 His son Joseph Roberts appears in several episodes in the seasons following Preston's death.

 Jake Herak, a mountain lion hunter, resides in Montana's Tobacco Root Mountains.

 Mike Horstman, a bear hunting guide, resides on Kodiak Island in Alaska with his dog Adele.

 Josh Kirk, a ranch manager and game hunter, resides in Wyoming's Wind River Range with his wife Bonnie and their daughter, Eden.

 The Youren Brothers, Kidd and Harry, professionally serve as cattle ranchers and game hunters in Idaho's Sawtooth Wilderness.